AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/signal/rules-engine-integration.md

 ### Using tokens in Postbacks and PII rule actions

 The **Send Postback** and **Send PII** actions allow you to specify a `URL` field and an optional `Post Body` field.
 You can specify which tokens should be expanded by the Experience Platform SDKs when the postback or PII network call is triggered.
-For more information on tokens, see the [rule tokens documentation](#rules-tokens).
+For more information on tokens, see the [rule tokens section](#rules-tokens).

 #### Example

 The following example shows how to use the data that is passed to the MobileCore `collectPii` API to form a token:

-1. In the mobile application, call `collectPii` to fire Event with context data.
+1. In the mobile application, call `collectPii` to fire an Event with context data.

   **Java**